djeada/Networking-Notes/quizzes/firewall_ids_and_ips.md

-Here’s a quiz with practical, scenario-based questions on firewalls, IDS (Intrusion Detection Systems), and IPS (Intrusion Prevention Systems):

 1. **What is the primary difference between a stateful and a stateless firewall?**
    - A stateful firewall tracks the state of active connections and makes decisions based on the context of the traffic.